Otaku-uu/Dxdd/README.md

 - Under the assets section, find and download dxdd.zip.
 - Extract and run the dxdd.exe file.

-After, open the software and open gorilla tag and type `inject --1` or choose any option from 1 to 5 and press Enter.
+After, open the software and open gorilla tag and type `inject` and press Enter.
 Each cheat option is numbered for your convenience.
 You'll see a small success message appear in the top left corner and the option chosen will have a green text that will say True, indicating that you're all set!

+### Commands

+- Left_Alt: Toggles GUI
+- Right_Joystick: Tag Aura
+- Left_Joystick: Speed boost / pitgeo

 ### Made by Otaku
 Any questions or help regarding the software please DM my discord which is poop3444